pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
     > * The Regional cluster is created by default, which creates nodes in the 3 Availability Zones.
 For example, if you configure `pd_count = 1`, 3 nodes are actually created for PD.
 You can specify the Availability Zones by configuring `node_locations`, or create the Zonal cluster by configuring `location`.
 See the example in `examples/` for details.
-    > * The number of worker nodes created depends on the number of Availability Zones in the specified Region.
-Most Regions have 3 zones, but `us-central1` has 4 zones.
-See [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) for more information and see the [Customize](#customize) section on how to customize node pools in a regional cluster.
+    > * The number of worker nodes to create depends on the number of Availability Zones in the specified Region.
+Most Regions have three zones, but `us-central1` has four zones.
+See [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) for more information.
+See the [Customize](#customize) section to learn how to customize node pools in a regional cluster.

 2. Execute the script to deploy the TiDB cluster.